supposedly/joffrey/README.md

 - The `floats` arg has `n = 2`, so it will be called on each of `2.7` and `3.6` in order, each time appending the value to its namespace's `accumulate` list
-- The `num_rest` arg simply counts everything else; it has `n = ...`, so it will consume everything to the right of the previous args until a subcommand or flag is encountered.
+- The `num_rest` arg simply counts everything else; it has `n = ...`, so it will consume everything to the right of the previous args, excluding flags, until a subcommand or EOF is encountered.
 It will add 1 to its namespace's `count` attribute for each of `abc` and `xyz`

 The final namespace returned by this parse will look like this: